Diary of Gerald Eugene MacDonald Stuart - Part 2

 but a large number of these

-were defective & have(today)
+were defective & had to

-been thrown away
+been thrown away.

 It is considered that the